Tabley House: Present house

 An interest in paintings continued in the family's next generation.
-Sir John Fleming Leicester, later the 1st Lord de Tabley, built a collection of modern British art that was hung in a gallery in his London house at Hill Street, Berkeley Square.
-In 1823 Sir John offered his collection to Lord Liverpool to form the basis of the planned National Gallery, but the offer was declined.
-After Sir John's death in 1827 the best works were sold by auction and the remainder moved to Tabley, where most of them are today.
-Between 1808 and 1810 the three original rooms on the west side of the first floor of the house had been converted into a single tripartite room to form a picture gallery by Thomas Harrison.
+Sir John Fleming Leicester, the 1st Lord de Tabley, built a collection of modern British art that was hung in a gallery in his London house at Hill Street, Berkeley Square.
+Sir John has been described as "the first important patron of British art".
+In 1823 he offered his collection to Lord Liverpool to form the basis of the planned National Gallery, but the offer was declined.
+After his death in 1827 the best works were sold by auction and the remainder moved to Tabley, where most of them are today.
+Between 1808 and 1810 the three original rooms on the west side of the first floor of the house had been converted by Thomas Harrison into a single tripartite room to form a picture gallery.
 Further work was carried out in the room following this; Peter Cannon Brookes, the author of the 1991 guide to the house, concludes that the final appearance of the room "dates almost entirely from 1840–45".

 After Sir John's death the house was structurally reorganised for George Warren, 2nd Baron de Tabley by Robert Curzon, a family friend and an "amateur architect".
 The house was re-orientated to move the front entrance to the north side of the house.
 The architecture of the north front had previously been "simple and dignified", but it was enhanced to make its appearance more impressive.
 The alterations included adding rustication to the bottom storey and around the central window, and quoins to the three projecting central bays.
 The arms of the 2nd baron were added to the previously blank pediment, and in 1915 a small porch was built over the new entrance.
 The south portico had become redundant, other than serving as an entrance to the garden.
 The new entrance led by way of a small lobby to a new staircase up to a new entrance hall on the first floor.
 A new dining room was created in the northeast corner.